 Arculus hardware wallets are all about safety and security.
 That’s the main reason to buy a hardware wallet for a hundred bucks rather than use a software wallet built into your phone or computer.

-Arculus requires the three-step login process described above to send currency or NFTs from your wallet.
-When creating a new wallet, you’ll be given an opportunity to write down your seed phrase backup codes.
+Arculus utilizes multi-factor authentication (the three-step process described above) to send currency or NFTs from your wallet.
+When creating a new wallet, you’ll be directed to write down your seed phrase PIN codes.
 You can use this to access your wallet if you ever lose your phone or Arculus card.
-Keep these extremely safe, as anyone with them can withdraw from your wallet.
+If you lose or forget your seed phrase and lose your card, you will have no way of accessing your funds.

 As long as you keep your seed phrase and Arculus card secure, it’s an excellent solution for offline crypto storage.